NeXt-Warning-System/project/updates/week3.md

 * Catch up with Lucy Jarvis our Flood Resilience Team Leader rep on the XWS project board
 * Preparing questions for Floodline agents to help get additional external participants for user research
 * Considering the development approach for a "Hazard agnostic" system
+* Confirmation that Content Designer will be be joining Defra and XWS Team on 4th Jan 2021

 ## What we’re planning for next week